 The purpose of the Conflicts of Interest Policy is promote the highest standards of objectivity and integrity for its employees and others engaged in carrying out the University's mission in the areas of instruction, research, and public service.
-All UTC faculty members are subject to and must comply with the Conflicts of Interest Policy set forth under UT Policy GE0002 - Conflicts of Interest & Commitment.
+All UTC faculty members are subject to and must comply with the Conflicts of Interest Policy set forth under UT Policy Fl0125.